 Contact a Burke estate planning lawyer for help today

-If you or a loved one have any questions about planning your estate, please contact the experienced team at Hale Ball for help today.
+If you or a loved one have any questions about planning your estate, please contact the experienced team at HALE BALL MURPHY, PLC for help today.
 Our Burke estate planning lawyers have tremendous experience in this area of law, and we are ready to develop an individualized plan to meet any of your estate needs.

 Burke is a short drive to our office in Fairfax (only around six miles).
 Depending on where you are in Burke, you can take a quick drive on Burke Road to Guinea Road, then continue onto Twinbrook Road.
 You will then take a left on Braddock Road.
 Follow Braddock until you come to Ox Road and take a right.
 You continue driving on Ox Road until you approach the Fairfax County Judicial Center, where you will see Jones Street on the left.
 Turn onto Jones St, and our offices are on the first left (Judicial Drive).

 We understand how important these matters are for you and your family to have peace of mind knowing that your future is taken care of.
 You can contact us for a free review of your estate planning matter by filling out an online form or calling 703.591.4900.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.

 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.